Sylvain-Rama/PILes/README.md

 ![Weights](https://github.com/Sylvain-Deposit/PILes/blob/main/docs/weights.png)

-### ColorPiles, to easily generate complex color palettes
+### Coupled to Chatoyant, to easily generate complex color palettes

 ![palette](https://github.com/Sylvain-Deposit/PILes/blob/main/docs/palette.png)

+See more information on [Chatoyant](https://github.com/Sylvain-Deposit/Chatoyant)

 ### And combine all of that in a PIL extension to draw multiple shapes in a canvas: